jimratliff/GenoMac-user/README.md

 See GenoMac-system’s README for a [more-extensive overview of Project GenoMac](https://github.com/jimratliff/GenoMac-system/blob/main/README.md#overview-of-the-entire-genomac-process).

+For detailed itemization of what settings are implemented by GenoMac-user, see [What Hypervisor does and what settings/configurations it implements](https://github.com/jimratliff/GenoMac-user/blob/main/docs/what_hypervisor_does.md)

 [^multiple_users]: The envisioned case is: there is a set of users and each Mac has all (or almost all) of those users.
 In other words, this is a scenario of a set of users residing on each of several Macs.

 [^generic_settings]: *Generic* user-scoped settings are those configuration parameters (a) whose jurisdiction is that of an individual user but (b) whose *desired* values are assumed to be common across all users within the GenoMac project.
 In other words, these are settings that (a) are set independently for each user account but (b) are assumed to be desired to be the same across users.
 (This guarantees that a person (viz., me) will enjoy a consistent user experience regardless of which user the person is logged in as.